tjweisman/cr_download/README.md

 announcement section of the episode.

-In addition, cr_download can also upload the audio files for the episode to Google drive (mostly because my USB ports suck and I can't reliably transfer the audio to my phone over a wired connection, and Google Drive/WiFi is faster than Bluetooth).
+In addition, cr_download can also upload the audio files for the episode to a fixed Google drive folder.

 Setup
 ==========================

-1. Install required dependencies (see below)
+1. Install [ffmpeg](https://www.ffmpeg.org/) if you haven't already.

+2. If installing via pip (recommended, if I've actually uploaded the package to PyPI by the time you read this), run `pip install cr-download`.

-2. Run `python setup.py install` from the directory where you downloaded the repository
+Otherwise, download and extract the repository, and run `python setup.py install` from the directory you extracted it to.

 3. Run `streamlink --twitch-oauth-authenticate` and copy the contents of the displayed page into the file